bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 - Sometimes we may need to specify what table we are selecting a column from, particulurly if we had joined multiple tables together.

-— Notice here we are indicating that we want the “name” field from the “friends” table as well as the “name” field from the “puppies” table.
+— Notice here we are indicating that we want the “name " field from the “friends " table as well as the “name " field from the “puppies " table.
 We indicate the table name by table.column
  — We are also aliasing these fields with the AS keyword so that our returned results have friend_name and puppy_name as field headers

 SELECT